Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 The difference between a pre-approval and pre-qualification is that mortgage pre-approvals get used to buy a home – pre-approval cannot.

 Home sellers accept pre-approvals as proof of a good offer because pre-approvals get backed by lenders and double-verified.
 They include credit verification and an assessment of monthly income.
 A pre-approved buyer can afford to buy a home.
+Learn more about the differences between pre-approvals and pre-qualifications.

 By contrast, pre-qualifications are weak.